Menu

 More detailed information is available about this Act under Abusive Relationships.

-In Saskatchewan, The Victims of Interpersonal Violence Act protects older adults from violence and abuse by a family member, such as a spouse or adult child, and by caregivers, whether they live with the older adult or not.
-Under this law a Justice of the Peace or Judge of the Court of King’s Bench may make certain orders aimed at protecting victims from their abusers.
+In Saskatchewan, The Victims of Interpersonal Violence Act can also protect older adults.
+It deals with violence and abuse by a family member or caregiver.
+A family member can be a spouse or adult child.
+It does not matter whether they live with the older adult or not.
+Under this law, the court may make certain orders aimed at protecting victims from their abusers.
+There are several orders that can be made under this law…

 Emergency Intervention Order